sebastiendfortier/spookipy/spookipy/percentiletopercentage/PercentileToPercentage.rst

 .. note::

-   With x being the percentile, the data frame records should have an etiket format containing 'x' followed by the rest of the conventional etiket name.
+   The input dataframe should have an etiket with a label containing a number where this number represents the percentile.
+   PercentileToPercentage require the definition of operator and threshold.

 .. code:: python